-Entrance Requirements: Students may begin their study in the Fire Science program in fall quarter of every even numbered year.
-Students who miss the fall enrollment period may take the EMT and general educational courses at any time and then take the fire related courses when the program begins again.
-In order to start this program, the placement process must be completed through the Testing Center.
+Entrance Requirements: Students must apply to the Fire Science Program and to the EMT program and may begin their study in the Fire Science program in fall quarter of every even numbered year.
+Students who miss the fall enrollment period may take the EMT program when offered and general educational courses at any time and then take the fire related courses when the program begins again.
+In order to start this program, the placement process must be completed through the

+Testing Center.
 Visit wwcc.edu/placement for more information.
 Due to the nature of the work, students wishing to enroll in the Fire Science program must submit to a Washington State criminal background check.